saulocamposi/calculadorabitcoinv2/README.md

 AngularJS 1.x
 PHP 5

+#Process of development Cards
+The Cards are deveploped as indivual content to can show many kinds of content

+#Process of development Calculators

 # Versão em Portugues
 Calculadora para converter bitcoins em BRL, vice-versa e conferir os principais indicadores de Bitcoin no Brasil